-13.1 There shall be no discrimination in connection with any action subject to the terms of this Agreement either in favor of or against any person because of membership or non-membership in the Union, activity for or against the Union or absence thereof, or race, creed, color, sex, age, national origin or religious or political beliefs.
-(See Addenda, No Discrimination.)
+13.1 There shall be no discrimination in connection with any action subject to the terms of this Agreement (including at work sites, joint dispatch halls, training sites, and other locations, when reasonably related to employment covered by this Agreement) either in favor of or against any person because of membership or nonmembership in the Union, activity for or against the Union or absence thereof, race, creed, color, sex (including gender, pregnancy, sexual orientation), age (forty or over), national origin, religious or political beliefs, disability, protected family care or medical leave status, veteran status, political affiliation or marital status.
+Also prohibited by this policy is retaliation of any kind for filing or supporting a complaint of discrimination or harassment.
+(See ILWU-PMA Handbook - Special Section 13.2 Grievance Procedures and Guidelines For Remedies, CLRC Policy on ADA Compliance and Reasonable Accommodation and CLRC Agreement on USERRA).